claroline/Claroline/src/core/Claroline/CoreBundle/Resources/doc/sections/resources.md

 * create_form_*resourcetypename*
 * create_*resourcetypename*
 * delete_*resourcetypename*
-* export_*resourcetypename*
+* download_*resourcetypename*
 * copy_*resourcetypename*
 * open_*resourcetypename*
 * *customaction*_*resourcetypename*

-Where *resourcetypename* is the name of your resource in lowercase (e.g. "example") and *customaction* is a custom action you defined earlier in the plugin configuration (e.g. "open").
+Where *resourcetypename* is the name of your resource (e.g. "example") and *customaction* is a custom action you defined earlier in the plugin configuration (e.g. "open").

 This event is fired by the plugin managemement page: